 5. What is an air entrainment system?

-6. How can the Respiratory Therapist help in avoiding oxygen toxicity?
+6. How can a respiratory therapist help a patient avoid oxygen toxicity?

-Limit patient exposure to 100% oxygen to less than 24 hours whenever possible.
-A high FiO2 is okay when the concentration can be decreased to 70% within 2 days and 50% or less in 5 days.
+Limit exposure to 100% oxygen to less than 24 hours whenever possible; A high FiO2 is okay when the concentration can be decreased to 70% within 2 days and 50% or less in 5 days.

-They are used in emergency life support, critical care, and can provide up to 100% FiO2.
+They are used in emergency life support and critical care and can provide an FiO2 of up to 100%.

 10. Why do COPD patients tend to hyperventilate when given oxygen?